 This mounting is revolutionary.
-The biggest advantage being that the rail can be used its entire length and not bordered to a few pre designated slots like for example the Weaver rail standard was before.
+The biggest and best advantage being that the rail can be used its entire length and not bordered to a few pre designed slots like for example the Weaver rail standard was before.

 The Picatinny rails are almost exclusively crafted from a single piece of metal.
-In this manor the axis of the Picatinny rail is perfectly straight and aligned with the axis of the firearm.
+In this manner, the axis of the Picatinny rail is perfectly straight and aligned with the axis of the firearm.
 Therefore the rifle scope which is mounted onto this kind of configuration is certainly aligned with the rifle and the trajectory of the ammunition.

 The Picatinny rail itself is an evolutionary step forward from the older Weaver rails.
 The main difference is the spacing of the slots.
-Picatinny has them evenly placed exactly 5.23 mm one slot to the other, 3 mm deep.
-For this reason the mounting option is repeatable and the same with other firearms using the Picatinny rail standard.
+Picatinny design has them evenly placed exactly 5.23 mm from one slot to the other, 3 mm deep.
+For this reason, the mounting options are repeatable and the same as other firearms using the Picatinny rail standard.

-A big advantage for using the Picatinny rail is the ever-present recoil stop.
-Further more the manufacturing of the rails is not very technically demanding and can be done without the use of state-of-the-art machines which greatly reduces the cost of the finished product, making it very affordable.
+A big advantage for using the Picatinny rail design is the ever-present recoil stop.
+Furthermore, the manufacturing of the rails is not very technically demanding and can be done without the use of state-of-the-art machines which greatly reduces the cost of the finished product, making it very affordable.

-A majority of the Picatinny rings are fixed, but a number of mostly European manufacturers (EAW, MAK,..) have, in recent years, put a lot of effort into development of detachable rings with100% repeatability, with which it becomes easy to remove the scope from the weapon without the use of tools.
+A majority of the Picatinny rings are fixed, but a number of mostly European manufacturers (EAW, MAK,..) have, in recent years, put a lot of effort into the development of detachable rings with100% repeatability, with which it becomes easy to remove the scope from the weapon without the use of tools.